Dale D. Myers: Biography

 Myers was born in Kansas City, Missouri, on January 8, 1922, to a physician.
 His boyhood hero was Charles Lindbergh, an aviator who became famous after crossing the Atlantic by aircraft.
 Aged 5, Myers met Lindbergh and shook his hand; in a 2008 interview, Myers recalled "that did it.
 That did it."

 Between 1939 and 1940 Myers attended Kansas City Junior College, then in 1943 he graduated from the University of Washington with a Bachelor of Science degree in aeronautical engineering.
 In the mid-1940s, he was involved in the development of various aircraft for Project Aerodynamicist, including the North American F-82 Twin Mustang.
 From 1946 until 1957 he began working in missile development, until he was selected as vice-president and weapons systems manager.
-By this time he had lost his left eye in an automobile accident.
+By this time he had lost his left eye in an automobile accident and began wearing an eye patch.

 In 1963 Myers migrated to Rockwell International, and the following year he began contract work for NASA's space program.
 From 1964 he was the program manager of the Apollo program's Command/Service Module Program, replacing John W. Paup.
 After a fire destroyed Apollo 1 and killed three astronauts in January 1967, much of the program's management was purged; Myers, however, was retained.
 He migrated to the Space Shuttle program in 1969, soon after Apollo 11's historic Moon landing.
 Myers later described his work with Apollo as a highlight of his career.

 In 1970, Myers was promoted to Associate Administrator for Manned Space Flight at NASA, replacing George Mueller.
 In this position he stayed at mission control when Apollo 13 experienced a crippling explosion; later he promoted the selection of geologist and astronaut Harrison Schmitt as a crew member of Apollo 17.
 He served until 1974.
-During this time he earned three NASA Distinguished Service Medals, one in 1971 for his work on the Apollo program and two in 1974 (one for his work on Skylab and the Shuttle, the other for his work towards manned spaceflight).
+During this time he earned three NASA Distinguished Service Medals, one in 1971 for his work on the Apollo program and two in 1974 (one for his work on Skylab and the Shuttle, the other for his work towards crewed spaceflight).
 In 1970 he also received an honorary doctorate from Whitworth College.
 Myers was a member of the National Academy of Engineering.